How to write a research proposal

 • Approach - You need to make a case for your methodology, showing that you have carefully thought about the data, tools and procedures you will need to conduct the research.
 You need to explicitly defend all of your choices.
 This will be presented in the research design section.

-• Feasibility - You need to demonstrate clearly that your project is both reasonable and feasible within the practical constraints of the course, timescales, institution or funding.
+Feasibility - You need to show that your project is both reasonable and feasible within the practical constraints of the course, timescales, institution or funding.
 You need to make sure you have the time and access to resources to complete the project in a reasonable period.

 Proposal format

-Generally, research proposals can range from 500-1500 words or one to a few pages long.
-Typically, proposals for larger projects such as a PhD dissertation or funding requests, are longer and much more detailed.
+Research proposals usually range from 500-1500 words.
+However, proposals for larger projects, such as a PhD dissertation or funding request, may be longer and more detailed.

 Introduction